Skip to content

 Building a Django project that works on your system is satisfying, but it gets even more satisfying when you see your site deployed where anyone can access it.

-In the second half of Chapter 20, the book walks you through the process of deploying Learning Log to the hosting company Platform.sh.
-That company has rebranded as Upsun, and they've changed their approach to deployment somewhat.
-The printed instructions no longer work for deployment, but the instructions here are fully up to date.
-If you run into any steps that don't seem to work, please reach out and I will update these instructions.
+The instructions here should be up to date.
+If you run into any steps that don't seem to work, please reach out and I will try to update these instructions.
 Thank you!

-Making an Upsun Account
+Making a Scalingo Account

 Note